alessandro-gentilini/knuth-interview-2006/README.md

 brothers.

 The first thing, though, was something we called Hell Week.
 Raising.
 This is, or hazing, I mean.
-I’m sorry, forget that I said raising.
-And for seven days, all of us pledges, before we could become full-fledged fraternity members, were at the mercy of all the other brothers, who would have their paddles, and also, you know, we were sleep deprived, and basically they were, we were also cleaning the fraternity house, so that’s when I learned about ammonia and painting things, and scrubbing walls, and doing other, you know, fixing the roof, and things like this, that we would be doing, but then, but meanwhile they would also, they would play tennis where we
+I'm sorry, forget that I said raising.
+And for seven days, all of us pledges, before we could become full-fledged fraternity members, were at the mercy of all the other brothers, who would have their paddles, and also, you know, we were sleep deprived, and basically they were, we were also cleaning the fraternity house, so that's when I learned about ammonia and painting things, and scrubbing walls, and doing other, you know, fixing the roof, and things like this, that we would be doing, but then, but meanwhile they would also, they would play tennis where we